-Secondary data included Journal articles mainly published by the K2 Telecom Limited published and unpublished reports, sales reports, Newspaper reports and other reports were used to study the effect of advertising on business sustainability.
+Secondary data is research data that has been previously been gathered and can be accessed by the researcher, and these included Journal articles mainly published by Uganda Telecom Limited published and unpublished reports, sales reports, Newspaper reports and other reports were used to study the effect of advertising on business sustainability.
 According to Amin (2005), secondary data can provide a basis for comparison with the collected primary data.